openstack/watcher/doc/source/dev/plugin/strategy-plugin.rst

 As you can see in the above example, the :py:meth:`~.BaseStrategy.execute` method returns a :py:class:`~.BaseSolution` instance as required.
 This solution is what wraps the abstract set of actions the strategy recommends to you.
-This solution is then processed by a :ref:`planner <planner_definition>` to produce an action plan which contains the sequenced flow of actions to be executed by the :ref:`Watcher Applier <watcher_applier_definition>`.
+This solution is then processed by a :ref:`planner <watcher_planner_definition>` to produce an action plan which contains the sequenced flow of actions to be executed by the :ref:`Watcher Applier <watcher_applier_definition>`.
+This solution also contains the various :ref:`efficacy indicators
+<efficacy_indicator_definition>` alongside its computed :ref:`global efficacy
+<efficacy_definition>`.

 Please note that your strategy class will expect to find the same constructor signature as BaseStrategy to instantiate you strategy.
 Therefore, you should